 When dealing with an electronic breach, it is important to preserve all evidence and isolate the source of the breach.
-A restaurant's IT department should be advised to identify the source of the breach and isolate the compromised systems from the network.
-The restaurant should take care not to destroy or alter evidence and to continue monitoring the system (e.g., unplug the affected system; do not restart it or turn it off).
-If the restaurant's IT department has relatively little experience with investigating security incidents, do not necessarily assume that they will automatically preserve evidence or understand how evidence should be preserved.
-To the contrary, IT departments that have historically focused on business continuity or userexperience may inadvertently overlook the steps needed to preserve the chain-of-custody of evidence in an effort to try to remove suspected malware quickly or to restore the functionality of In-house counsel may need to explain, for example, the importance of forensically preserving evidence in order to further examine, at a later point, whether the incident was in fact a breach, and, if so, the extent of the breach.
+An organization's IT department should be advised to identify the source of the breach and isolate the compromised systems from the network.
+The organization should take care not to destroy or alter evidence and to continue monitoring the system (e.g., unplug the affected system; do not restart it or turn it off).
+If the IT department of the organization has relatively little experience with investigating security incidents, do not necessarily assume that they will automatically preserve evidence or understand how evidence should be preserved.
+To the contrary, IT departments that have historically focused on business continuity or user-experience may inadvertently overlook the steps needed to preserve the chain-of-custody of evidence in an effort to try to remove suspected malware quickly or to restore the functionality of certain items.
+In-house counsel may need to explain, for example, the importance of forensically preserving evidence in order to further examine, at a later point, whether the incident was in fact a breach, and, if so, the extent of the breach.
 In some instances, in-house counsel may need to help IT understand what it means to forensically preserve evidence, and to evaluate whether IT's methods for copying and logging data would be defensible before a regulator or in court.